timosalm/tap-spring-developer-workshop/workshop/content/exercises/beyond-12-factors.md

     com.example.productservice.ZipkinBindingsPropertiesProcessor
 ```

-As we have done already with service bindings we need to add a service claim to our workload.yaml for the Zipkin service.
+As we have already done with service bindings, we need to add a service claim to our workload.yaml for the Zipkin service.

 ```editor:insert-value-into-yaml
 file: ~/product-service/config/workload.yaml